isabella232/projects-data/hyperparameter_tuning/non_IID_setting/README.md

 #### `local_non-iid.ipynb` notebook

-What: individually perform grid search and interval search in a local setting
+What: individually perform grid search and interval search on each client individually (in a local setting)

 How: